Diversity and equal opportunities

 The University aims to remove any barriers which might deter people of the highest ability from applying to Oxford.
 The University aims to provide an inclusive environment which values diversity and maintains a working, learning and social environment in which the rights and dignity of all its students are respected to assist them in reaching their full potential.

-The College values freedom of speech and you can find a copy of the University’s statement on the importance of freedom of speech on the College website.
+The University values freedom of speech and you can find a copy of the University’s statement on the importance of freedom of speech on the College website.
 The College, in line with the University and other sectors, observes its statutory Prevent duty to have due regard to the need to prevent people from being drawn into terrorism.

 Your attention is drawn to the web pages of the University’s Diversity and Equal Opportunities Unit: www.admin.ox.ac.uk/eop/